Dave’s Favourite Rolex(s) On BeckerTime

-Rolex has done things extremely well for a long long time, and upon my reflections earlier on in the week about whether you should purchase new or old, I thought I would focus on old today, in particular what is currently available on the Beckertime website, as of today.
+Rolex has done things extremely well for a long long time, and upon my reflections earlier on in the week about whether you should purchase new or old, I thought I would focus on old today.

 My first choice is this vintage 1950s datejust in steel.
 A real classic in my mind, and the first of its kind with a ‘cyclops’ magnifying lens.
 I love the splash of colour via the red date on the date display wheel.
 As with some old vintage watches, this particular example has had some re-touching done on it, such as reluming and an after market alligator strap.
 This may be a little bit small in todays’ modern trend for larger hunks of metal, this comes in at a slimline 36mm excluding the crown, making it a very nice size for a dress watch.
 The lack of crown guards on this model helps it stay nice and svelte in the overall looks department.
 A steal at under $2500.